jhoanTrujillo/pp2_cluck_clicker/README.md

 The design inspiration for the game was taken from mid 2000s famous clicker games such as cookie clicker.
 The layout is made to inspire a more comforting and calming feeling of course.
 The decision of using the Bulma framework for CSS seemed like a natural decision as the colors, and minimalistic elements used in the framework compliment a more simple and minimalistic look.

-#### Color Scheme

-#### Typography

-To maintain the text readable and engaging I decided to use

 #### Desktop

-The initial idea of the wireframe was to create a easy interface that would showcase all elements needed to play in one screen.
-All elements are display in plain view.

 ![Wireframe of app in desktop](https://jhoantrujillo.github.io/pp2_froggy_clicker/readme_images/Wireframe_desktop.png)

 #### Mobile
 ![Wireframe of app in mobile](https://jhoantrujillo.github.io/pp2_froggy_clicker/readme_images/Wireframe_mobile.png)

-### User Stories
+#### Color Scheme

+The colors selected are:

+- Accent 1:
+- Accent 2:#ff3860

+#### Typography

+In my project, I opted for the Montserrat font for the majority of elements to ensure a clear and easily readable appearance for the game.
+Additionally, I employed the "Cherry Bomb" font specifically for the game update elements, enhancing the user's visibility of these dynamic notifications such as the points gain from clicking the clicker image.

 ## 2. Technologies Used

 #### Languages Used